artificialnouveau/website/README.md

 ## Official Short Bio

-I am a New York born, Hong Kong raised, Netherlands based clinical data scientist.
-My PhD focuses on building algorithms that can detect and monitor mental and physical illnesses based on data sourced from smartphone and smartwatches.
-I also enjoy creating and sharing creative (and often cynical or satirical) AI algorithms.
-My projects have focused on investigating the correlation between hormonal cycles and internet patterns, developing a predictive policing system to predicts police brutality, and creating a customizable AI pickup artist.
+Ahnjili is a New York-born, Hong Kong-raised, Netherlands-based data scientist, Ph.D. candidate, artist, and science communicator.
+Ahnjili's academic research focuses on developing smartphones- and wearables-based biomarkers that can be used to monitor one’s mental and physical wellbeing for clinical trials.
+Ahnjili's artistic research and science communication focuses on educating the public about A.I. and algorithmic violence, which refers to the violence that is justified or is created by an automated decision-making system.
+The themes addressed in her work include predictive policing and DIY biased surveillance.
+Ahnjili is a Mozilla Creative Media and Erasmus+ Grant Awardee.

 ## Academic Background